 Here are the seven most common reasons for being denied a checking account.

 1. Too Many Overdrafts

 It may not seem like a big deal to overdraft your checking account, especially if you bring it to a positive balance right away.
 But, it is mentioned in your ChexSystems report.
 Every time you go over your balance, it shows on the report.
-This tells banks you are irresponsible with your spending habits.
+This tells banks and credit unions that you are irresponsible with your spending habits.